All Episodes

 Hey, Sean, I would say right now, if we were playing the game 21 with Tim Scott and Nikki Haley, we'd have a king and a queen running.

-Um that's a nice compliment, I think, right?
+That's a nice compliment, I think, right?

 Yeah.

-Well, it's like I look at it the way the way I would vote right now, if I could give you my top four real quick, it would be Donald Trump, Ron DeSantis, Tim Scott, and Nikki Haley.
+Well, it's like I look at it the way I would vote right now, if I could give you my top four real quick, it would be Donald Trump, Ron DeSantis, Tim Scott, and Nikki Haley.

-And when I look at Tim Scott, uh my mind goes back to January 6th, and when they were in the process of um of rejecting the election or protesting the election because of January 6th, all the senators came.
+And when they were in the process of rejecting the election or protesting the election because of January 6th, all the senators came.

-And there's some things when Nikki was Nikki Haley was governor, with all due respect to her, there were just some things she did that trouble my troubled me that she said she wouldn't do.
+There were just some things she did that troubled me that she said she wouldn't do.

 I'm sure there's things about me that if you could tell me, Hannity, if you do this, I like your show more.

-Well, what would you tell me that you want me to improve on in the show?
+What would you tell me that you want me to improve on in the show?

-I'll I'll take any criticism you have.
+I'll take any criticism you have.

 Honestly, I can't think of it.